ISISComputingGroup/ibex_user_manual/doc/device_specific/Reflectometry-View.rst

 .. image:: reflectometry/DriverCorrections.png

-The driver correction tab displays the value of any engineering corrections that are currently being applied to the motors. [[Engineering corrections are set in the configuration file|https://isiscomputinggroup.github.io/ibex_developers_manual/specific_iocs/reflectometry/Reflectometry-Composite-Driving-Layer.html#reflectometry-engineering-offset]] and allow the instrument scientist to correct the positions of components which do not follow the geometric calculation of the reflectometry IOC.
+The driver correction tab displays the value of any engineering corrections that are currently being applied to the motors. :external+ibex_developers_manual:ref:`Engineering corrections are set in the configuration file<reflectometry_engineering_offset>` and allow the instrument scientist to correct the positions of components which do not follow the geometric calculation of the reflectometry IOC.
 This is one of the reasons why a motor position may be different from a geometric calculation of the beam.

 Constants
 ---------